andriy1144/QRCodeGenerator/README.md

 🔧 _Feel free to contribute or fork this project for your own use._
 ✉️ _Questions or suggestions?
 Reach out via Issues or Pull Requests!_

-# Tasks TO-DO:

-- [ ] __Fix app compatibility with phones__
-    - [X] Fix responsiveness on the phones(in the google's phone preview mode on PC it works properly but on real mobile devices it doesn't) (Done, but can be improved so much in the future!)
-    - [ ] Fix "Copy" feature (It doesn't work on phones!)
-    - [X] Fix "Download" feature (It doesn't work as well)
-    - [X] Add new feature: creating qr-code to connect to WI-FI